How to Reset the Kill Switch on a Boat?

 Taking Care of the Kill Switch Cord

-Taking care of the Kill Switch Cord does not require a lot of effort.
+Taking care of the Kill Switch Cord does not require much effort.
 There are just a few things you need to be mindful of.

 The first thing is to keep your cord protected from moisture and UV light.
-I would suggest keeping it safe inside the dashboard of your boat when not in use.
+I would suggest keeping it safe inside your boat’s dashboard when not in use.

 Also, keep an eye on the color of your Kill Switch cord.
 When under UV light, it tends to go from red to orange.
 So, if you notice yours turning slightly orange, it’s time you get a new one.